 In winter spend a lot of time sitting at my desk, resting on my elbows while I type or research.
 My elbows get rough and dry.
 Sometimes so dry that they hurt.
 My husband gets dry heels from working outside on our 140 acres, thinning trees and feeding livestock in 4 feet deep snow or mud.
 When we have dry, cracked heels or rough painful elbows the salves and ointments I make just aren’t enough.
 That dry, inflamed skin needs something a little richer to actually go deep into the skin and support the body to heal itself.
 That’s where lotion bars excel.

 Lotion bars are different than regular lotion.
-The storebought lotion contains a lot of water.
-Sometimes store bought lotions are 60% water and only 40% of the rich oils that you need to keep your skin moist and supple.
+The store-bought lotion contains a lot of water.
+Sometimes store-bought lotions are 60% water and only 40% of the rich oils that you need to keep your skin moist and supple.
 That excess water can actually cause your skin to lose moisture.
-While a store bought lotion might feel soothing initially, 30 minutes later your skin will be drier than before you put it on.
+While a store-bought lotion might feel soothing initially, 30 minutes later your skin will be drier than before you put it on.
 That creates a cycle that keeps you applying more and more lotion to get relief.
 It’s good for the lotion manufacturer, not so good for your skin.

 Lotion bars, on the other hand, are 100% rich, therapeutic oils and beeswax.
 They are solid at room temperature.
-These bars are created to protect your hands and feet, and to soften dry, calloused skin.
+These bars are created to protect your hands and feet and to soften dry, calloused skin.
 They go deep into the skin protecting from moisture loss and healing cracks and fissures.

-There are other botanical oils/butter available like mango butter and avocado butter.
+There is other botanical oils/butter available like mango butter and avocado butter.
 These, however, are made by hydrogenating the liquid oils into a margarine-like consistency through a chemical process.
 If you are looking for a natural alternative to commercial lotions and moisturizers you’ll want to stick to shea butter or cocoa butter in your lotion bar recipes.

 This article has the guidelines to follow when you find a lotion bar recipe that you love, but you’re missing one of the ingredients.
 It’s important to remember that each ingredient has a specific role in the recipe and you need to understand that role before you try to substitute one ingredient for another.

-Get details about substituting carrier oil and liquid oils, substituting natural butters (which are solid at room temperature), and substituting beeswax.
+Get details about substituting carrier oil and liquid oils, substituting natural butter (which are solid at room temperature), and substituting beeswax.
 Plus, there is a handy download for your recipe book so you will have all the information in one place.

 Herbal remedies, lotion bars, and salves all require that you melt several oils and beeswax as part of the directions.
 You can purchase a separate double boiler that is just used for DIY herbal recipes, but there is an even easier way.
 Just make this simple double boiler from items you already have in your kitchen.